Omarosa Tells NPR She Heard Trump 'N-Word Tape,' Contradicting Her Own Tell-All Book

 Trump and Newman were a match made in reality TV heaven.
 When they met on the set of The Apprentice, he was a real estate developer turned personal brand salesman who wanted a hit TV show.
 She was a contestant intent on winning or at least becoming a star.
 In the book, she writes that before she went on the show, a friend gave her the following advice: "You can win without winning just by making sure no one forgets your name."

 Omarosa became a household name.
 Trump got the ratings he craved.
-Manigault Newman writes that she later came to suspect that he kept her close, bringing her back for multiple seasons of The Apprentice, then bringing her into his campaign and the White House as a sort of a human antidote to charges he was racist or sexist.
+Manigault Newman writes that she later came to suspect that he kept her close, bringing her back for multiple seasons of The Apprentice, then bringing her into his campaign and the White House, as a sort of a human antidote to charges he was racist or sexist.

 Going back through Trump's tweets from The Apprentice days, it's almost as if he could have been writing a review of Unhinged.